A feeling isn’t a song until you can see it.

 More about ReeceHow a Project Starts

-From the Journal
+Latest from the Journal

 That depends on the type of collaboration and what we agree upfront.
 For custom toplines and co-writes, ownership terms are always discussed and agreed before we start — nothing is assumed.
 If you have questions about how this works, bring them to the first conversation.